mars-project/meps/mep-0002-simplify-data-structure.md

 ![mep-0002_01](https://user-images.githubusercontent.com/5388750/231441694-82cba4a4-ecca-4949-8445-363fd51c9673.png)

-The graph is the tile process of ChunkGraph generation.
-We can see from the figure that the chunk creatings took too long.
+The above graph is the tile process of ChunkGraph generation.
+We can see that the chunk creatings took too long.
 And the reason is that ChunkData has too many fields and its inheritance relationship is complicated.
 The current data structure of `Chunk` and `ChunkData`are:

 ![mep-0002_02](https://user-images.githubusercontent.com/5388750/231441707-1a0e2cad-bb85-4b01-bedf-05f768fe27ab.png)